-In November 2017, Dana Faber filed for a supplementary protection certificate (SPC) covering avelumab.
+In November 2017, Dana Farber filed for a supplementary protection certificate (SPC) covering avelumab.
 In the SPC application the institute mentions its basic patent EP 424 and also refers to the marketing authorisation granted to Merck for Bavencio, with avelumab as the active ingredient.

-According to the INPI, Dana Faber’s patent contains no indication that the product is specifically identifiable by a person skilled in the art at the priority date.
+According to the INPI, Dana Farber’s patent contains no indication that the product is specifically identifiable by a person skilled in the art at the priority date.
 Additionally, the patent office argued that EP 424 does not specifically relate to avelumab.
 Furthermore, it said the product, subject of the SPC, was developed after the filing date of the basic patent application, following an autonomous inventive step.

 The office added that the objective of the SPC regulation is to allow the granting of a certificate under the basic patent protecting the active ingredient of a new medicine.
 It does not aim to allow the granting of a patent constituting the starting point of the subsequent development of active ingredients.

-Subsequently, Dana Faber appealed against the INPI decision (case ID: 21/08514).
+Subsequently, Dana Farber appealed against the INPI decision (case ID: 21/08514).
 The research institute maintains that avelumab is protected by patent EP 424 within the meaning of Article 3(a) of the Regulation as interpreted by the case law of the CJEU.